 You may find your children are not excited at first, but keep working with them.
 They will come along in time if you stick with it.

 I can’t tell you how many times my kid’s behavior changed after a mission trip.
-God worked on their heart in a way I never could.
+God worked on their hearts in a way I never could.

 Give to Others

-You will get to your child’s heart by focusing on other’s needs.
+You will connect with your kids by focusing on other’s needs.
 Find a reputable organization at Christmas time and shop for the gifts together as a family.

 If you don’t want to do that, find something in your community you can do as a family to give back.
 It can be something as simple as finding a family in need and shopping for them together.
 Or help an older woman with her lawn or house repairs.

 Another idea is to have your children donate things they are not using.
 Most kids have more toys and books than they need.
 Have them go through their stuff and take it together to a Goodwill or a Salvation Army drop off location.

 My kids liked doing a lemonade stand in the summer.
 Have them donate a few of those dollars to someone in need.
 Teach tithe and offerings with their earned money.

 I have talked about the three levels of building a relationship with your kids: kid fun, family fun, and others-oriented fun.
 Over time, you will see your child listening to you more and actually caring about what you say when you parent out of a relationship.